Instant Pot Crack Chicken

 • Meat: The chicken can be replaced with turkey, so if you have some on hand, make this recipe!

-• Veggies: While I am not a fan of veggies in this recipe, you can sneak in some for picky eaters.
+• Veggies: While I am not a fan of veggies in this recipe, you can sneak some in for picky eaters.
 A few cups of spinach, some sweet peas, and chopped bell peppers would make great choices.

 • Smoky: For a more savory and smoky flavor, add 1 teaspoon of liquid smoke.